Lilol/DeepLearningHw/README.md

 For file preprocessing, run cells under the section "1.)
 Data preprocessing" in the notebook.

-For training the network, run cells the section "2.)
+For training the network, run cells under the section "2.)
 Training ViT model" in the notebook.

+For model evaluation, run cells under the section "3.)
+Evaluating ViT model" in the notebook.

 ### CNN architecture
 Open the CNN code in the same Google Colab [here](https://colab.research.google.com/drive/1Gv5sAK2P29KVJ2PEPVUgDEtFI54jpiKj?usp=sharing).

 For file preprocessing, run cells under the section "1.)
 Data preprocessing" in the notebook.

-For training the cnn network, run cells the section "3.)
+For training the cnn network, run cells the section "4.)
 Training CNN model".

+For evaluating the cnn network, run cells the section "5.)
+Evaluating CNN model".